Muerr/games/bm-macros.md

 ```
 #showtooltip
-/cast Disengage
+/use [nomod] Disengage
+/use [mod] Aspect of the Cheetah
-/cast Seafarer's Slidewhistle
+/use Seafarer's Slidewhistle
 ```

+As an added bonus, I baked Cheetah in this if you hit a modifier.

-As an added bonus, use this with Vengeful Retreat on your Demon Hunter
+As an added bonus, use this with Vengeful Retreat on your Demon Hunter, Blink/Shimmer on your Mage, etc, etc.

 ## Exotic Abilities